niblyx-malnus/pytz-timezones/README.md

 `/lib/pytz.hoon` contains a dedicated and standalone library which imports the timezones as raw data and provides an interface for converting between timezones.

 To use, simply drop the contents of `lib` into your desk's `lib` directory.

+The following is a good website for quick sanity checks: https://utctime.info/timezone/